xebialabs-community/devops-keycloak-examples/README.md

 A client in Keycloak is an application that connects to it and uses it for user management.
 In this case, Digital.ai Release.

-The demo comes with a preconfigured client setup that works out-of-the-box, but let's walk through the steps needed to confiugre the client and get going.
+Now let's walk through the steps needed to configure the client and get going.
 You need to do this only once (in theory).
 After that, Keycloak will be mostly transparent, except for the login screen as we will see shortly.

 Got the **Clients** and press **Create**